Substance use health and harm reduction

 Overview

-Harm reduction for fentanyl and accidental drug poisoning
+Harm reduction and safer drug use

 Fentanyl test strips

-Test strips for drug checking can look for fentanyl in a small amount of a substance mixed in water.
+Test strips can identify fentanyl in a small amount of a substance mixed in water.
+You can get free, anonymous test strips at the following UBC locations:

-• AMS Peer Support, Room 3125, on the third floor of the AMS Nest
+• AMS Peer Support, Room 3125

 • The UBC Wellness Centre resource table, room 1400 in the UBC Life Building